skip to Main Content

 State Legislative Priorities

-• Advocate for long-term, sustainable, dedicated funding to ensure WMATA, VRE and all Northern Virginia transit systems meet the growing needs of public transit in our region.
+• Continue to advocate for long-term, sustainable, dedicated funding to ensure WMATA, VRE, and all Northern Virginia transit systems meet the growing needs of public transit in our region.

 • Protect existing NVTC autonomy, programs and funding sources.